-What this means is that when a shopper purchases a product from you, the payment processor that helps you collect money and deposit the money into your bank account, will charge you a fee for handling this monetary transfer process.
+What this means is that when a shopper purchases a product from you, the payment processor that helps you collect money, and deposit the money into your bank account, will charge you a fee for handling this monetary transfer process.

-It’s something you can’t avoid unless you physically go to each shopper, collect the cash and depositing it into your own bank account.
+It’s something you can’t avoid, unless you physically go to each shopper, collect the cash, and depositing it into your own bank account.

 When you go to your local grocery store to purchase something with your credit card, the grocery store pays a processing fee to their payment processor to collect payment from your bank and deposit it into their bank.
 That’s just how the world of commerce works.
 All merchants pay this fee.

-Having said that, the only thing you can control are the credit card rates and that is determined by which payment processor you choose to use.
+That said, the only thing you can control are the credit card rates and that is determined by which payment processor you choose to use.

 With Shopify Payments, their credit card rates / payment processing rates for online transactions are as follows:

-These fees are on a per transaction basis, not on a per item sold basis.
+These fees are on a per transaction basis, not on a per-item sold basis.
 So if someone buys 10 widgets from you in one single transaction, the 30 cents is charged only once and not on each item.